camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 ProcessInstanceModificationBuilder#cancelActivityInstance(String activityInstanceId)
 ```

-A specific activity instance can be cancelled by `cancelActivityInstance`.
+A specific activity instance can be canceled by `cancelActivityInstance`.
 This can either be a leaf activity instance, such as an instance of a user task, as well as an instance of a scope higher in the hierarchy, such as an instance of a sub process.
 See the [details on activity instances](ref:#process-engine-process-instance-modification-activity-instance-based-api) how to retrieve the activity instances of a process instance.

 #### Cancel a Transition Instance